agentgt/ezpwdgen/README.md

 The algorithim used can easily be examined as it is just a python script.
-The script generates a secure hash (SHA-512 HMAC with 10000 iterations) and from that hash creates integers which are then used to pick words from the word file (modulas the number of words file).
+The script generates a secure hash (SHA-512 HMAC with 10000 iterations) and from that hash creates integers which are then used to pick words from the word file (modulas the number of words in the file).

 ## Requirements